coder71-bd/foodly-backend/README.md

 ## Features

 This node project is the backend of <a href="https://foodly-e4c7f.web.app">Foodly</a>.
-I have implemented crud operation through this node project.
-Please Look below to see the use of API endpoints of this project.
-I have used axios in the below example.
+I have implemented CRUD operation through this node project.
+Please Look at below to see the use of API endpoints.
+The above example are given using axios.

 ## API